mikethemelanson/mikethemelanson/hug/mikethemelanson-HUG.md

 * *Tell us how you like to help others.*
 * Sharing the things that the super smart, awesome people have shared with me over the years.
 * As an editor, I ask lots of questions that I’m sure, at times, can be annoying and seem to have obvious answers.
 One of the many nice things about having an editor is having another set of eyes to point out the things that you might miss because you're too familiar with the topic or content, or just because we're all human and mis things.
-* Making connections, either by sharing information, resources, or people who may provide them.
+* Making connections, either by sharing information and resources, or the people who may provide them.

 ### What’s the best way to communicate with you?
 * *If you hate emails, tell us.
 If you prefer a quick zoom over a 15 min write up, tell us.*
 * I love not having a strict schedule, which means I'm often on the move.
-I'm responsive by Slack much of the time.
+I'm responsive on Slack most of the time.
 I often plan my days around my calls, that way I can change work locations and get exercise at the same time.
 * Zoom is great for various reasons - "too difficult to explain by text" conversations, actually seeing people and hearing their voice, collaborating visually and in real-time.
 That said, I like to have some heads up, if possible.
 If you don’t mind chatting with me in a coffee shop or something, then I don’t either.
 * GitHub Discussions and other async methods offer a different level of interaction and I enjoy them for discussing ideas and providing durable records.